espocrm/espocrm/README.md

 Now you can build.

 If your repository is accessible via a web server then you can run EspoCRM by url `http://PROJECT_URL/frontend` w/o making a build.
-You will need yo have proper data/config.php and existing database.
+You will need to have proper data/config.php and existing database.

 ### How to build